rstaib/jquery-steps/GHANGELOG.md

 # Changelog

+## 0.9.8pre

+- Nested tags which have the same node name as the body tag cause an exception.
+Closes issue [#4](https://github.com/rstaib/jquery-steps/issues/4)

 ## 0.9.7

 - On finish failed the last step button does not become highlighted as error.
 Closes issue [#3](https://github.com/rstaib/jquery-steps/issues/3)